FET Information Technology System Development Courses in South Africa

 Use methods that are varied to allow the learner to display thinking and decision making in the demonstration of practical performance;

 Maintain a balance between practical performance and theoretical assessment methods to ensure each is measured in accordance with the level of the qualification; and ensure that the relationship between practical and theoretical is not fixed but varies according to the outcomes being assessed.

-2KO is an IT consulting and training company, offering both business services and training across multiple platforms.
-2KO Africa's various courses are available as full time classes, or as online e-learning, plus we offer SAQA certified training anywhere in South Africa.
+2KO is an IT consulting and training company, offering both business services and multi-platform training.
+2KO Africa's wide range of computer courses are available as full time classes, or as online learning, plus we offer SAQA certified training anywhere in South Africa.